CA Portal Blog for all CA, CS & Lawyers

 Conclusion:

 Overall, it can be summarized that a career in accounting has less rigid educational requirements in comparison to the law profession.
-However, when it comes to financial earnings, lawyers are able to reap greater financial perks in comparison to accountants thanks to their engagement in diverse areas of work life.
+However, when it comes to financial earnings, lawyers can reap greater financial perks in comparison to accountants thanks to their engagement in diverse areas of work life.

-Despite this, choosing between both of these professions should be based on the criteria of one’s skill set.
+Despite this, choosing a relationship between law vs accounting of these professions should be based on the criteria of one’s skill set.
 One should not choose the law profession just because it offers more financial stability, but it should be chosen when one possesses skills like excellent communication, logical and analytical thinking, and diplomacy.

 Leave a Reply